dany1061/3os.org/src/markdownCheatSheet/embedLucidChart.md

 ![lucid](../assets/images/MarkdownCheatSheet/lucid_char_html.png)

-> :bulb: its recomended to change the width to 100% and remove the margin and relative setting under style
+> :bulb: its recommended to change the width to 100% and remove the margin and relative setting under style

 ```html
 <div style="width: 100%; height: 520px;">